green-fox-academy/basic-angular-project/README.md

 ## Project setup

+### AWS

+You will need an S3 bucket to deploy the app somewhere.

-### CI
+### Jenkins

-After creating the new repository the Jenkinsfile has to be customized.
-3 environment variables must be set to make it work
+1. After the repository has been created you will need to create a new multibranch pipeline in Jenkins.
+You can either define it by your own or simply make a copy of the template project's pipeline.
+   Do not forget to provide a readable display name.
+1. You will need to add webhooks to the repository on github, so it will notify the jenkins if any change happens.
+You can get some hint in the template repository's settings.
+1. Bucket name has to be set in the Jenkinsfile so it will know where to deploy the application.
+The environment variables can be found at the top of the file.
    - **AWS_CREDENTIALS**: credential id in jenkins
    - **S3_BUCKET**: the bucket name which has been created for the project
    - **S3_REGION**: the region where the bucket lives.

 ### CLI